Akshay2693/CircularTools/README.md

 Limitations
 ======
-- it will never use the native `ViewAnimationUtils.createCircularReveal`
+- it will never use the native `ViewAnimationUtils.createCircularReveal` method
 - hardware acceleration cannot be used in every situation.
 See table below:

 |           | API 11-17 | API 18-19 |   19+    |